Sponsor Licence Suspension

 Sponsor licence suspension

-A suspended sponsor licence can have a devastating impact on your business by affecting your ability to sponsor Tier 2 and Tier 5 visa workers.
+A suspended sponsor licence can be damaging to your business, affecting your permission to sponsor migrant workers.

 The Home Office has the power to suspend a sponsor licence where it alleges an organisation has failed to manage its licence correctly and to meet its immigration compliance duties.